Nov 13, 2024 • 7 min read

 August is good for cold-water swimmers

-August is chilly but dry – perfect for a run to the beach, but only the most hardy types are tempted to get in for some cold-water swimming.
+August is chilly but dry – perfect for a run to the beach, but only the most hardy types are tempted to jump in for a cold-water swim.

 Key event: City2Surf Run.